Communication between bases

 How can we reduce the “psychological distance” from the manufacturing site?

-In the manufacturing industry, "good manufacturing" is not achieved through superior design and production technology alone.
-The quality of the relationships built between headquarters and production sites, design and the field, and between departments determines the quality of the products and the overall strength of the team.
-Kyowa Electric Industry Co., Ltd. focused on these invisible "connections" and decided to introduce temi with the desire to "narrow the distance between bases and departments."
+"Good manufacturing" in the manufacturing industry is not achieved by superior design and production technology alone.The quality of the relationships built between headquarters and production sites, design and the field, and between departments determines the quality of the products and the strength of the entire team.
+Kyowa Electric Industry Co., Ltd. focused on these invisible connections and decided to introduce temi with the desire to "narrow the distance between bases and departments."

 Background of the introduction: The "atmosphere on the ground" that cannot be conveyed by information sharing alone

-Kyowa Electric, headquartered in Chofu, Tokyo, has a production base in Yamagata Prefecture as one of its bases, and has been working on various initiatives to strengthen cooperation between its bases.
-Although a certain level of information sharing was achieved through monthly video conferences and on-site visits, these methods alone had limitations in terms of grasping minute details of the manufacturing site, such as the "actual work flow," the "atmosphere," and "slight discomfort."
-In fact, small discrepancies that were not visible from the headquarters, such as the "condition of the work bench" and the "layout of the equipment and work lines," sometimes caused miscommunication and friction.
+Kyowa Electric, headquartered in Chofu, Tokyo, has a production base in Yamagata Prefecture as one of its bases.
+It has been making various efforts to strengthen cooperation between its bases.
+It has been sharing information to a certain extent through monthly video conferences and on-site visits, but these methods alone are not enough.There are limitations to understanding minute details about the manufacturing site, such as the actual work flow, the atmosphere, and even slight discomfort.In fact, small discrepancies that were not visible from headquarters, such as the "condition of the work bench" or the "layout of the equipment and work lines," sometimes led to miscommunication and friction.

 temi is accepted as a “relationship-building entity”